guptabless/csp-scanner/README.md

 ## usage:

-csp.py  -u < Valid URL with http:// or https:// >
+csp.py  -u < Valid URL with http:// or https:// or a file with multiple urls>

 OPTIONS:

 ```
--u            valid URL with http:// or https://
+-u            valid URL with http:// or https:// or a file with multiple urls

 ```